By Acodis Pharma Team on January 29, 2026

 • Long deployment timelines, often 18–36 months for full sites

-• Less suitable for organizations seeking fast, incremental improvements
+• Less suitable for organisations seeking fast, incremental improvements

 • Werum PAS-X – Industry-leading MES with strong EBR capabilities